Aleksandra Golovkina-Dolinskė: 2019–20 season: Return to competition

-Dolinskė made a comeback to the sport after an absence of a year and a half.
+Golovkina-Dolinskė made a comeback to the sport after an absence of a year and a half.
 She began her season with a 3rd-place finish in the Tayside Trophy and a 7th-place finish in the Torun Cup.
 Additionally, she competed in the European Championship, finishing in 26th place.
 Dolinskė won her third Lithuanian Championship title.

 2020–21 season

 The 2020–21 season was cancelled due to the COVID-19 pandemic.
 In the same year, Aleksandra decided to relocate to Dundee, Scotland, and train there.

 2021–22 season

-At the start of the 2021–22 season, Dolinskė again competed at the Tayside Trophy competition in Dundee, Scotland, where she finished in 4th place.
+At the start of the 2021–22 season, Golovkina-Dolinskė again competed at the Tayside Trophy competition in Dundee, Scotland, where she finished in 4th place.
 Later in the season, she competed in the European Championship in Tallinn, Estonia and advanced to the free program.
 She finished in overall 21st place.
-Dolinskė also won her fourth Lithuanian Championship title.
+Golovkina-Dolinskė also won her fourth Lithuanian Championship title.